ZornsLemma/py8dis/README.md

 `ImportError: No module named ...`

-when you try to run a diassembly, PYTHONPATH probably needs adjusting.
+when you try to run a disassembly, PYTHONPATH probably needs adjusting.
 You can work around this if you just do everything in one directory, i.e. put the Python code you write to control a disassembly in the same directory as the py8dis code (commands.py, trace.py, etc).

 ## Command/function reference